Quantum control of hole spin qubits in double quantum dots: Local Adiabatic scheme

 with $\alpha = 2$.
 Then, the driving parameter has only information about the energy levels of the system and does not need knowledge of the eigenstates.
-This modification of the FAQUAD protocol is known as LA \cite{Roland_2002,Richerme_2013}.
+This modification of the FAQUAD protocol is known as Local Adiabatic (LA) \cite{Roland_2002,Richerme_2013}.
 A generalized version of LA can be obtained by taking into account different values of the exponent $\alpha\neq2$.
 In Fig.~\ref{fig:LA_exponent} (a) we show how the detuning pulse shapes depend on the exponent $\alpha$.
-For $\alpha=0$ we recover the linear ramp we study the fidelity and the total time needed to reach it in terms of the exponent $\alpha$.
-As the exponent grows, the pulse has a more abrupt step close to the start and end of the protocol, while for intermediate times the pulse is flatter.
-This behavior ensure a more adiabatic dynamics, but it can be detrimental to a possible experimental implementation due to the sharp changes in the detuning.
-In Fig.~\ref{fig:LA_exponent} (b) we study how the first peak in fidelity and the total time needed to reach this value depend on the exponent value.
-For the values $\alpha < 0.5$, there is no peak for times $t_f < 300$~ns.
-Between $0.5<\alpha < 1.4$ the fidelity of the protocol increase up to values close to one, while the total time needed is relatively high compared with FAQUAD.
-For values of $\alpha > 1.4$, the fidelity develops a maximum for shorter times, as can be seen in the abrupt change for $\tilde{t}_f$.
-This change in total time is followed by a decrease in the first peak fidelity, which rapidly reaches high values for $\alpha\sim2$.
-As predicted, since the dynamics is more adiabatic for large values of $\alpha$, the total time needed to reach the first peak decreases to values close to $\tilde{t}_f\sim 60$~ns.
-The minimum value of $\tilde{t}_f$ is lower bounded by the total time needed with a $\pi$-pulse.
-The maximum first peak fidelity is reached with $\alpha=2.18$, which is the value chosen to compare LA with the other pulses in Fig.~2 of the main text.
+For $\alpha=0$ a linear ramp is recovered.
+As the exponent grows, the pulse develops an abrupt change close to the start and end of the protocol, while for intermediate times the pulse is flatter.
+This behavior ensures adiabatic dynamics, but it can be detrimental to a possible experimental implementation due to the sharp changes in the detuning.
+In Fig.~\ref{fig:LA_exponent} (b) we show how the first peak in fidelity ($\tilde{\mathcal{F}}$) and the total time needed to reach this fidelity ($\tilde{t}_f)$ depend on the exponent value.
+For the values $\alpha < 0.5$, there is no peak in the fidelity for times $t_f < 300$~ns.
+Between $0.5<\alpha < 1.4$ the fidelity of the protocol increases up to values close to one, while the total time needed is relatively high compared with FAQUAD ($\tilde{t}_f^{\;\mathrm{FAQUAD}}\sim 100$ ns).
+For values of $\alpha > 1.4$, the fidelity develops a maximum for shorter times, as can be seen in the abrupt change in the total time $\tilde{t}_f$ that is needed to reach the peak in fidelity.
+This change in total time is followed by a small decrease in the fidelity, which rapidly recovers high values for $\alpha\sim2$.
+Since the pulses for large values of $\alpha$ are similar to a $\pi$-pulse, we predict that the minimum time needed to reach a high fidelity is obtained in this regime.
+This is indeed what happens and the minimum total time needed to reach the first peak decreases up to values close to $\tilde{t}_f\sim 60$~ns.
+The first peak of fidelity is reached with $\alpha=2.18$, which is the value chosen to compare LA with the other pulses in Fig.~4 of the main text.